mackron/miniaudio/README.md

 }
 ```

-When loading a decoder, mini_al uses a trial and error technique to find the appropriate decoding
+When loading a decoder, miniaudio uses a trial and error technique to find the appropriate decoding
 backend.
 This can be unnecessarily inefficient if the type is already known.
 In this case you can
 use the `_wav`, `_mp3`, etc. varients of the aforementioned initialization APIs: